 We recommend that you set up your pre-order as soon as possible, ideally a minimum of 4 weeks before the release date - the longer, the better.
-Read more about how to set up a pre-order on iTunes.
 Spotify recently launched its pre-save link feature to compete with iTunes’ pre-orders.
 You can request this link as soon as your release has been delivered to Spotify and that will enable your fans to pre-save your music so your track can be instantly added to their playlist on the release date.

 You can also set up pre-orders on Amazon Music and Deezer.
 Your instant gratification tracks will be the same on both of these platforms.
 If you want to distribute a single release on Spotify to match the release date of your instant gratification tracks, you’ll need to create a specific single for each track on Spotify.